-Resources related to the Trump administration’s implementation of a ‘zero tolerance policy” resulting in the widespread separation of parents and children arriving together at the United States southern border between ports of entry.
+Resources related to the Trump administration’s implementation of a “zero tolerance policy” resulting in the widespread separation of parents and children arriving together at the United States southern border between ports of entry and the ongoing crisis of family detention.

 The Trump administration’s policies will undermine the independence of immigration judges (IJs) and weaken due process.
 The changes adopted by DOJ, including steps to impose numerical quotas on IJs and attempts to curtail procedural safeguards, threaten the integrity of immigration courts.